jeevanshankar1991/Word2Vec/README.txt

  - number of threads to use.
 Default (threads) : 12
  - number of examples for negative sampling (negative) .
 Default : 1
  - type of the model (cbow) : Default skipgram (cbow=0 => skipgram, cbow=1 => CBOW )
+ - number of times the word should have occured atleast (min-count) .
+Default : 5
+ - number of most frequent words to ignore (max-count) .
+Default : 100
+ - sub-sampling (sample) .
+Default : 1e-3

 Learning is done using Hogwild Trainer with ADAGrad Optimizer.
 The Delta is set to 0.1 and rate is set to 0.025.
 These hyper-parameters need not be changed be for corpus.
 Hierarchial Softmax support will be added soon.
 Generally, Negative Sampling gives better results and more scalable than Hierarchical SoftMax.